One of God’s “Miracle Foods” – The Health Benefits of Pomegranates

 The Many Health Benefits of Pomegranates, A Powerful Anti-Aging Biblical Super Fruit!

-While most of us remember peeling back the tough layers of pomegranate to get to the tasty, tart seeds inside, this super fruit has become one of the most researched, antioxidant rich fruits known.
+Most of us remember peeling back the tough layers of pomegranates to get to the tasty, tart seeds inside.
+Moreover, this super fruit has become one of the most researched, antioxidant rich fruits known.

 By: Greg Montoya

-Believed to be one of the oldest fruits in the world, pomegranate’s origins date back to ancient Persia, revered as a delicious health promoting elixir with legend that include ancient beliefs that it can promote fertility and even “eternal life” (I’m a firm believer in the health benefits, but won’t take it that far!).
+Believed to be one of the oldest fruits in the world, pomegranate’s origins date back to ancient Persia.
+Therefore, revered as a delicious health promoting elixir.
+Also ancient beliefs that it can promote fertility and even “eternal life”.
+I’m a firm believer in the health benefits, but won’t take it that far!

-The Pomegranate Fruit Is Mentioned Over Two Dozen Times Throughout The Bible
+The Bible Mentions Pomegranate Fruit Over Two Dozen Times

-King Solomon is said to have designed his crown based on the “crown” of the pomegranate.
-The significance of the Jewish pomegranate is further exemplified by its appearance on ancient coins of Judea, one of only a few images that appear as a holy symbol.
-This fruit is yet another of God’s many miracle foods placed for the benefit of both our taste buds and for our health.
+King Solomon designed his crown based on the “crown” of the pomegranate.
+Most importantly, the significance of the Jewish pomegranate is further exemplified by its appearance on ancient coins of Judea.
+Amazingly, one of only a few images that appear as a holy symbol.
+This fruit is yet another of God’s many miracle foods.
+Thus, placed for the benefit of both our taste buds and for our health.